-Brooklyn is a 'must' in any trip to the city of skyscrapers (I tell you more in my guide on what to see and do in Brooklyn) and within Brooklyn, for me, Williamsburg is one of those authentic areas full of contrasts that is worth visiting.
+Brooklyn is a 'must' on any trip to the city of skyscrapers and within Brooklyn, for me, Williamsburg is one of those authentic areas full of contrasts that is worth visiting.
 You can visit it on your own or take a tour of Williamsburg.
-Here's what you can't miss:
+Here's what you can't miss.

 2. Admire the urban art of Eduardo Kobra

 Williamsburg is a hipster neighborhood with a very personal and alternative character.
-Despite the proliferation of fast food chains and luxurious residences (especially for Wall Street workers) over the last few years, its authentic works of art continue to adorn walls and walls, and walking through the neighborhood you will see many of them.
+Despite the proliferation of fast food chains and luxurious residences (especially for Wall Street workers) over the last few years, its authentic works of art continue to adorn walls and walls, and on the tour of Williamsburg in Brooklyn you will see many of them.

-And speaking of Street Art, we can not fail to mention Eduardo Kobra, a Brazilian artist who signs the most spectacular murals you will see in the neighborhood.
-In addition, he has a very personal style, so I'm sure that after seeing a couple of his works, you will recognize him as soon as you come across another of his murals.
+And speaking of Street Art, we can't fail to mention Eduardo Kobra, a Brazilian artist who signs the most spectacular murals you'll see in the neighborhood.
+Besides, he has a very personal style, so I'm sure that after having seen a couple of his works, you'll know how to recognize him as soon as you come across another one of his murals.

 Specifically, "Fight for Street art" is probably his most recognized work (it's a tribute to Andy Warhol and Basquiat).
 I'm sure you've seen it in a thousand photos.
 You'll find it at 147 Bedford Avenue.

-I loved this coffee shop with a Colombian soul and one of the best coffees I've tried in New York to date.
-The place is super open, with lots of light and green details - try to grab the table next to the mythical Chester sofas to rest from your walk around the neighborhood!
+I loved Devocion coffee shop with a Colombian soul and one of the best coffees I've had in New York to date.
+The place is super open, with lots of light and green details.
+Try to get the table next to the mythical Chester sofas to rest from your walk through the neighborhood!

 The most 'foodies' will find in this area a paradise where to have the best coffees, brunches and menus of the city.
 If you want to organize your gastronomic route, take into account this list of places to eat in Brooklyn.